 - Smaller in size than permanent teeth.

-- Whiter in colour than permanent teeth.
+- Whiter in color than permanent teeth.

 When a child reaches the age of 4, their facial bones and jaw start to grow.
 This means that spaces start to appear between their primary teeth.
 This is perfectly normal development, their body is creating that space for their permanent set of teeth to come through.